i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/04-Rotary-Encoder-Switch/README.md

 ![RES-1](https://github.com/user-attachments/assets/ae58243e-5199-4a48-b2e9-a9a76bc397ba)
 ![RES-2](https://github.com/user-attachments/assets/a1f6082f-09ba-4ee3-b585-bb08a92fb0f4)
 <br/>
 This rotary encoder has two clock outputs A and B, equiped with a pressable knob switch.
-Both clock outputs can be use to determine the rotation direction.
+Both clock outputs can be used to determine the rotation direction.
 Refer to rotary encoder switch [datasheet](https://docs.rs-online.com/6487/0900766b813ecfbe.pdf).
 <br/>